-Thilina Gunarathne, Bingjing Zhang, Tak-Lon Wu, Judy Qiu, Geoffrey Fox
+Thilina Gunarathne, Bingjing Zhang, Tak-Lon Wu, Judy Qiu

-School of Informatics and Computing Indiana University, Bloomington. {tgunarat, zhangbj, taklwu, xqiu, gcf}@indiana.edu
+School of Informatics and Computing Indiana University, Bloomington. {tgunarat, zhangbj, taklwu, xqiu}@indiana.edu

-Abstract— Recent advancements in data intensive computing for science discovery are fueling a dramatic growth in use of data-intensive iterative computations.
-The utility computing model introduced by cloud computing combined with the rich set of cloud infrastructure services offers a very attractive environment for scientists to perform such data intensive computations.
-The challenges to large scale distributed computations on clouds demand new computation frameworks that are specifically tailored for cloud characteristics in order to easily and effectively harness the power of clouds.
+Abstract— Recent advances in data intensive computing for science discovery are fueling a dramatic growth in use of data-intensive iterative computations.
+The utility computing model introduced by cloud computing combined with the rich set of cloud infrastructure and storage services offers a very attractive environment for scientists to perform data analytics.
+The challenges to large-scale distributed computations demand new frameworks that are specifically tailored for cloud characteristics in order to easily and effectively harness the power of clouds.
 Twister4Azure is a distributed decentralized iterative MapReduce runtime for Windows Azure Cloud.
-It extends the familiar, easy-to-use MapReduce programming model with iterative extensions, enabling a wide array of large-scale iterative data analysis for scientific applications on Azure cloud.
-This paper presents the applicability of Twister4Azure for scientific computation with highlighted features of fault-tolerance, efficiency and simplicity.
+It extends the familiar, easy-to-use MapReduce programming model with iterative extensions, enabling a wide array of data mining and data analysis applications on the Azure cloud.
+This paper discusses the applicability of Twister4Azure for scientific computation with highlighted features of fault-tolerance, efficiency and simplicity.
 We study four data-intensive applications − two iterative scientific applications, Multi-Dimensional Scaling and KMeans Clustering; two data–intensive pleasingly parallel scientific applications, BLAST+ sequence searching and Smith Waterman sequence alignment.
 Performance measurements show comparable or a factor of 2 to 4 better results than the traditional MapReduce runtimes deployed on up to 256 instances and for jobs with tens of thousands of tasks.

 Keywords- Iterative MapReduce, Cloud Computing, HPC, Scientific applications, Azure